Generative Quantile Regression with Variability Penalty: Partial Monotonic Neural Network

 Without any constraints on the network, PGQR is just as prone as other unconstrained nonparametric quantile regression models to suffer from crossing quantiles.
 For a fixed data point $\bm{X}_i$ and an estimated network $\widehat{G}$, the \textit{crossing problem} occurs when

-In the neural network literature, one popular way to address the crossing problem is to add a penalty term to the loss such as $\max(0, -\partial G(\bm{X}_i;\tau)/\partial \tau)$ \citep{tagasovska2018frequentist, liu2020certified}.
+In the neural network literature, one popular way to address the crossing problem is to add a penalty term to the loss such as $\max(0, -\partial G(\bm{X}_i;\tau)/\partial \tau)$ \citep{tagasovska2018frequentist, liu2020certified, shen2022estimation}.
 Through regularization, the network is encouraged to have larger partial derivatives with respect to $\tau$.
-However, adding this penalty merely alleviates the crossing problem.
-There is no guarantee that the final model is free of crossing quantiles \citep{tagasovska2018frequentist}, \textit{or} we may have to keep training the model until the final network is certified to be monotonic with respect to $\tau$ at the expense of heavy computational cost \citep{liu2020certified}.
 Another natural way to construct a monotonic neural network (MNN) is by restricting the weights of network to be nonnegative through a transformation or through weight clipping \citep{832655, daniels2010monotone,mikulincer2022size}.
 Because \textit{all} the weights are constrained to be nonnegative, this class of MNNs might require longer optimization (i.e. more epochs in SGD) and/or a large amount of hidden neurons to ensure the network's final expressiveness.

 Instead of constraining \textit{all} the weights in the neural network, we make a simple modification to the MNN architecture which we call the \textit{partial} monotonic neural network (PMNN).
 The PMNN family consists of \textit{two} feedforward neural networks (FNN) as sub-networks which divide the input into two segments.
 The first sub-network is a weight-constrained quantile network $\mathbb{R}^1 \mapsto \mathbb{R}^h$ where the only input is the quantile level $\tau$ and $h$ denotes the number of hidden neurons.
-The FNN structure for one hidden layer in this sub-network is $g(\tau) = \sigma(\bm{U}_{\text{pos}} \tau+\bm{b})$, where $\bm{U}_{\text{pos}}$ is the weights matrix of \textit{nonnegative} weights, $\bm{b}$ is the bias matrix, and $\sigma$ is the activation function, such as the hyperbolic tangent (tanh) function $\sigma(x) = \tanh(x)$ or the rectified linear unit (ReLU) function $\sigma(x) = \max \{0, x \}$.
+The FNN structure for one hidden layer in this sub-network is $g(\tau) = \sigma(\bm{U}_{\text{pos}} \tau+\bm{b})$, where $\bm{U}_{\text{pos}}$ is the weights matrix of \textit{nonnegative} weights, $\bm{b}$ is the bias matrix, and $\sigma$ is the activation function, such as the rectified linear unit (ReLU) function $\sigma(x) = \max \{0, x \}$.
 The $K_1$-layer constrained sub-network $g_c$ can then be constructed as $g_{c}(\tau) = g_K \circ \dots \circ g_1$.

 The second sub-network is a $K_2$-layer \textit{unconstrained} network $g_{uc}: \mathbb{R}^p \mapsto \mathbb{R}^h$, taking the data $\bm{X}$ as inputs.
 The structure of one hidden layer in this sub-network is $g^{\prime}(\bm{X}) = \sigma(\bm{U} \bm{X} +\bm{b})$, where $\bm{U}$ is an \textit{unconstrained} weights matrix.
 We construct $g_{uc}$ as $g_{uc}(\bm{X}) = g_{K_2}^{\prime} \circ \dots \circ g_1^{\prime}$.
 Finally, we construct a single weight-constrained connection layer $f:\mathbb{R}^h \mapsto \mathbb{R}^1$ that connects the two sub-networks to quantile estimators,